 There are a lot of open forums and discussions due to the

 Log4j zero-day flaw these days.
-Log4j is an open-source java-based library developed by Apache Software Foundation and it’s used for logging error messages.
+Log4j is an open-source Java-based library developed by Apache Software Foundation, as it’s used for logging error messages.
 CVE-2021-44228 announced that there is a remote code execution vulnerability that is being exploited widely and all Java-based applications may be a potential target.
 Jenkins was one of them on the list :(.
 Luckily there was a shout from the Jenkins security team that

 Log4j is not used in the Jenkins core and the only risk is a plugin that uses

-Log4j.
-So here in this tutorial, I’m gonna help you to quickly identify if some of your Jenkins plugins are using
+In this tutorial, I’m going to help you to quickly identify if some of your Jenkins plugins are using

 - Jenkins instance